seamusdemora/seamusdemora.github.io/MacPorts.md

 ## REFERENCES:

 * [Installing MacPorts on MacOS 10.15 Catalina](https://www.ghostwheel.com/2019/09/05/installing-macports-on-macos-10-15-catalina-beta-7/) - Some notes from Chris Knight on his installation.
+* MacPorts package of GNU's `locate` (i.e. `glocate`) should be considered **broken** until [the issue with `glocatedb`](https://apple.stackexchange.com/a/397258/149366) is resolved.